jawooson/AI_Project_3/README.md

 The position of a word in the learned vector space is referred to as its embedding.

 In the Neural Bag of Words Model, the code to be evaluated and the NLP query are made into tokens.
 This is the bag of words stage in the nBoW model.
 After tokens are made, they are fed into a word embedder (sequence encoder).
-This creates vector representation in a predefined vector space (0
+This creates vector representations, of the code and the query, in a predefined vector space (ex R^4).
+Finally, the distance

 [word embedding article 1](https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/) [word embedding article 2](https://en.wikipedia.org/wiki/Word_embedding)